Getting Started

 Custom directories

-Add any additional paths to your backup.
+Add additional paths to your backup.
 Useful for project-level agent files or custom tool settings.

 Credential Storage